 4. Vitamin C Is Your Friend

 Vitamin C is one of the most important nutrients for your body and is essential for strengthening your immune system.
-Vitamin C can be found in a variety of foods, such as oranges, peppers, strawberries and kiwis.
+This vitamin can be found in a variety of foods, such as oranges, peppers, strawberries and kiwis.
 Keep your immune system strong and you’ll reduce the frequency of sneezing over time.

 5. Health Is Wealth